Kinder Morgan Inc. (KMI) Shares Down Despite Recent Market Volatility

-Kinder Morgan Inc. (NYSE: KMI)’s stock price has decreased by -0.55 compared to its previous closing price of 18.19.
-Despite this, the company has experienced a 0.56% gain in its stock price over the last five trading sessions.
+Kinder Morgan Inc. (NYSE: KMI)’s stock price has decreased by -1.99 compared to its previous closing price of 18.09.
+Despite this, the company has seen a loss of -3.43% in its stock price over the last five trading days.
 MarketWatch.com reported on 11/17/22 that Natural gas-focused methane pact expands at climate summit, minus China

-The price-to-earnings ratio for Kinder Morgan Inc. (NYSE: KMI) is above average at 16.12x.
-The 36-month beta value for KMI is also noteworthy at 0.92.
-There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 17 rating it as “hold,” and 2 rating it as “sell.”
+Kinder Morgan Inc. (NYSE: KMI) has a higher price-to-earnings ratio of 15.80x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.92.
+Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 17 as “hold,” and 2 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023